Submissions

 Personal communication

-Personal communications are understood as letters, e-mails, personal interviews, telephone conversations, and the like.
+Personal communications are understood to include letters, emails, personal interviews, telephone conversations, and similar forms of communication.
 They must be in text only and are not included in a reference list.

 J. Ahmed (personal communication, May 11, 2010) indicated …